 Alcohol - This is full of calories and for optimum weight loss and maintenance best kept to rare occasions.
-After your bypass, it is absorbed rapidly into the bloodstream, so its effects are felt more quickly.
 Do not drive if you have consumed even a small amount of alcohol as you could be over the safe legal limit to drive.
 We would recommend avoiding alcohol for 6 months after surgery.

-Eat slowly, chew well and stop as soon as you feel full - Many people are used to rushing their meals and as there is a time lag from stretching the wall of your stomach and telling your brain you are full, you need to be careful or risk pain and vomiting.
+Eat slowly, chew well and stop as soon as you feel full - Many people are used to rushing their meals and as there is a time lag from stretching the wall of your stomach and telling your brain you are full.
+You need to eat slowly or risk pain and vomiting.
 Take tiny bites (cut meat up to the size of a pencil-top rubber) and chew each piece 20 times.
 Once you start to feel full, stop eating.